drubin/presentations/2018/ci-cd-meetup-berlin-accelerate-pipeline/index.md

 ---
 class: middle
 ## Engineer The Journey
-You can control experience
+You *can* control the experience
 1. **Magical Moment**
   * Homepage
   * High Level features and functions
-  * Simple usecase that always works
+  * Simple usecases that always work
 2. **Training Wheels**
   * Quickstart designed to “just work”
-  * Take the quickstart and make it your own
+  * Take the quickstart and own it
   * FAQ of potential failure’s
 3. **Profesional**
   * Low level API docs